locborgtus/mic/course/2_c/5_while_loops.md

 The main difference is the do-while loop will run at least once.

 **Excercise:** Change the previous input program to use the do-while loop.
 Then make it so that you check for 'yes' and 'Yes' as well.
 Which version do you prefer?

+---

+**Homework:** Start with a penny.
+Ask your parent to double your money every day for a month.
+Write a program to see what happens after 30 days.
+Print out the amount you have every day.